privacy-scaling-explorations/snark-artifacts/packages/artifacts/README.md

 ## Downloading artifacts

-`@zk-kit/artifacts` provides a set of functions to automatically download your artifacts.
+`@zk-kit/artifacts` provides a set of functions to automatically download artifacts from the snark artifacts registry hosted by [PSE](https://pse.dev) at [snark-artifacts.pse.dev](https://snark-artifacts.pse.dev).
 For example:

 ```ts
 import { maybeGetSnarkArtifacts, Project } from '@zk-kit/artifacts'